fnzhan/EMLight/README.md

 cd RegressionNetwork/
 python3 train.py
 ````
-Training tip1: you may overfit the model on a small subset first, then train the model on the full set, to avoid divergence during training.
+Training tip1: you may overfit the model on a small subset first, then train the model on the full set if there is divergence during training.

-Training tip2: you can try to reduce the number of anchor points (e.g., 96) in the model, which helps to converge during training.
+Training tip2: you can try to reduce the number of anchor points (e.g., 96) in the model, which helps to converge.